Syngenta promises $1 billion in cost cuts by 2018 as profit drops

-ZURICH Syngenta SYNN.VX is aiming to increase cost-cutting to $1 billion a year by 2018, the world's No. 1 crop chemicals maker said on Wednesday after disappointing the market with an 11 percent fall in profit for last year.
+ZURICH Syngenta SYNN.VX is aiming to increase cost-cutting to $1 billion (614 million pounds) a year by 2018, the world's No. 1 crop chemicals maker said on Wednesday after disappointing the market with an 11 percent fall in profit for last year.

 Earnings were hit by higher seed production costs, a writedown on seed inventories and lower-than-expected sales in crop protection in the fourth quarter, Chief Executive Mike Mack told Reuters.